volcano-sh/kubegene-website/content/docs/about/roles.md

 ## Role summary

-Here is the set of roles we use within the Kubegene community, the general responsibilities expected by individuals in each role, the requirements necessary to join or stay in a given role, and the concrete manifestation of the role in terms of permissions and privileges.
-To request membership to the Kubegene organization, please open an issue and fill out the required template within the issue.
+Here is the set of roles we use within the KubeGene community, the general responsibilities expected by individuals in each role, the requirements necessary to join or stay in a given role, and the concrete manifestation of the role in terms of permissions and privileges.
+To request membership to the KubeGene organization, please open an issue and fill out the required template within the issue.
 Further, you may self-nominate to be an approver by opening an issue with a list of your key contributions.